treyhunner/treyhunner.github.com/source/_posts/2021-10-07-whats-great-about-python-3-dot-10.markdown

 The error message shown for unclosed brackets, braces, and parentheses is also *much* more helpful.

-Python used to show us the *next* of code after an unclosed brace:
+Python used to show us the *next* line of code after an unclosed brace:

 ```bash
 $ python3.9 temp.py 70